ygs1629/Sentiment-Analysis-Spanish-lexicon-/README.md

 ---

 ##  Data
-The dataset was provided in an **academic context** during my degree coursework.
+The dataset was originally shared in an **academic context** by a university professor.
-Due to intellectual property restrictions, the raw data and access link are **not publicly available**.
+Due to **privacy and intellectual property restrictions**, the full dataset and its source cannot be disclosed.

+For this project, I worked with a **stratified 20% sample by film genre**, ensuring representativeness across categories while preserving confidentiality.

-The dataset consists of these variables:
+The dataset consists of the following variables:
-- Review text content
+- **Review text content**
-- Movie titles and genres
+- **Movie titles and genres**
-- Individual review titles
+- **Individual review titles**
-- Average film ratings
+- **Average film ratings**
-- Gender classification of films
+- **Gender classification of films**

-The data was processed to extract **sentiment polarity** at both **individual review** and **movie aggregate** levels.
+From this data, I extracted **sentiment polarity** at both:
+- The **individual review level**
+- The **movie aggregate level**

+This repository therefore focuses on the **analytical workflow, machine learning models, and insights**, which are transferable to other real-world datasets.

 ---